David Rokeby

-David Rokeby (born in 1960 in Tillsonburg, Ontario) is an artist who has been making works of electronic, video and installation art since 1982.
-He lives with his wife, acclaimed pianist Eve Egoyan, and daughter, Viva Egoyan-Rokeby, in Toronto, Canada.
+David Rokeby (born 1960) is a Canadian artist who has been making works of electronic, video and installation art since 1982.
+He lives with his wife, acclaimed pianist Eve Egoyan, in Toronto, Canada.

 His early work Very Nervous System (1982–1991) is acknowledged as a pioneering work of interactive art, translating physical gestures into real-time interactive sound environments.
 Very Nervous System was presented at the Venice Biennale in 1986.